-- The CAA provides amnesty and a fast-track to citizenship for refugees currently in India who have fled religious persecution in certain neighboring countries.
+- India’s Citizenship Amendment Act (CAA) provides amnesty and a fast-track to citizenship for certain refugees currently in India who have fled religious persecution in Afghanistan, Bangladesh, and Pakistan.

 - The CAA does not alter the rights of any Indian citizen nor does it establish any religious test for immigration or exclude Muslims from immigrating to India.
 Muslims remain able to immigrate to India through any legal channel.

-- HAF believes the Citizenship Amendment Bill is long overdue and necessary, providing respite for persecuted religious minorities who have sought refuge in India.
+- HAF believes the Citizenship Amendment Act is long overdue and necessary, providing respite for persecuted religious minorities who have sought refuge in India.

 The Indian Parliament passed the Citizenship Amendment Act (CAA), a bill amending the country’s existing laws governing citizenship.
 The amendment removes substantial barriers to legal resettlement and citizenship by proposing amnesty for certain religious refugees from the Islamic Republic of Afghanistan, People’s Republic of Bangladesh, and Islamic Republic of Pakistan, who sought refuge in India on or before December 31, 2014.
 It also proposes that illegal entry not be a bar to naturalization for members of these communities, and that the minimum residency requirement of 11 years be reduced to six.